ikigailabs-io/ikigai/README.md

 view a flow object's run logs by calling the `.run_logs()` method.
 By default, this method returns the flow object’s most recent log.
 To view additional logs, use the `max_count` parameter to specify the number of logs you want to view.
-Additionally, you can use the `since` parameter to filter logs by a specific `datetime`.

 The example snippet returns the flow object's most recent log: